fbpx

 • Estimated reading time 2 minutes

-The falcons have landed, and your favourite reality TV show is back for another season.
+Your favourite reality TV show is back for another season.

 There are high hopes for this season, after a different Peregrine pair were forced to abandon their non-viable eggs at the site almost a year ago.